diamondback15/react-tic-tac-toe/README.md

 > $ npm i webpack-dev-server webpack -g
 ```

-For development open the browser to `http://localhost:8080/`
+For development : run this command :

 ```
 > $ npm start
 ```
+And open your browser `http://localhost:8080/`

-For Production run this command to compile the app :
+For production : run this command to compile the app :

 ```
 > $ npm run prod
 ```

+The build is located in the public folder at root.